awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat-gateway.md

 # NAT gateways<a name="vpc-nat-gateway"></a>

 You can use a network address translation \(NAT\) gateway to enable instances in a private subnet to connect to the internet or other AWS services, but prevent the internet from initiating a connection with those instances\.
-For more information about NAT, see [NAT](vpc-nat.md)\.
+For more information about NAT, see [NAT devices for your VPC](vpc-nat.md)\.

 You are charged for creating and using a NAT gateway in your account\.
 NAT gateway hourly usage and data processing rates apply\.
 Amazon EC2 charges for data transfer also apply\.
 For more information, see [Amazon VPC Pricing](http://aws.amazon.com/vpc/pricing/)\.